BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/7_1_Understanding_the_Foundation_of_Transactions.md

 ## Examine a Different Sort of Transaction

-Before we leave this foundation behind, however, we're going to look at a different type of locking script.
+Before we leave this foundation behind, we're going to look at a different type of locking script.
 Here's the `scriptPubKey` from the multisig transaction that you created in [§6.1: Sending a Transaction with a Multisig](6_1_Sending_a_Transaction_to_a_Multisig.md).
 ```
       "scriptPubKey": {
         "asm": "OP_HASH160 babf9063cee8ab6e9334f95f6d4e9148d0e551c2 OP_EQUAL",